VNWiki/Hugo-VNWiki/content/visual-novels/ayakashibito.md

 ### Windows

-Use [Locale Emulator](https://xupefei.github.io/Locale-Emulator/), right-click on a game and choose "Run" in the "Locale Emulator" section.
-Then, run the `aya.bat` included with the game to set the registry key to run the game.
+Use [Locale Emulator](https://xupefei.github.io/Locale-Emulator/), right-click on the game and choose "Run" in the "Locale Emulator" section.
+Then, run the `aya.bat` included to set the needed registry key.

 ### Linux/Steam Deck